 - Students are either exempted from or placed into developmental courses based on cut-off scores determined by the North Carolina Community Colleges Developmental English/Reading and Math Redesign committees and approved by the North Carolina Community College Board of Trustees.
 Cut-off scores are evaluated on an annual basis.

 - Test scores are considered valid for a period of ten years.
 If the student has not started their developmental coursework they should start with the transition courses.

 Students may waive the placement testing requirements under the following conditions:

-- Results of NC-DAP placement tests taken at another North Carolina Community College System institution, which have been taken within the preceding five years and meet Blue Ridge Community College scores, or equivalent, will also waive placement testing.
+- Results of placement tests taken at another North Carolina Community College System institution, which have been taken within the preceding ten years and meet Blue Ridge Community College scores, or equivalent, will also waive placement testing.

 - Transfer credit (grade “C” or better) received from a regionally accredited institution for college-transferrable reading, math, and English courses will be accepted in lieu of placement testing.
 Development level courses may be considered for transfer credit if taken at a North Carolina Community College within the last three years.
 The student must submit an official transcript to receive transfer credit and to officially waive the need for placement testing.
 A maximum of 75% of the total semester credit hours in any program will be accepted in transfer.

 - Students who have graduated from a United States-based high school within the past 10 years, and who have an unweighted HS GPA of 2.80 or higher, will be waived from placement testing.
 Students with a HS GPA of 2.20-2.799 may enroll in a gateway course with a mandatory co-requisite.
 Students with a HS GPA less than 2.20 must enroll in a one-semester transition course.